Become an Instructor

 The application process resembles that of a job application and each part is an essential component in the package.
 Applicants will want to represent themselves as having the interest and awareness of a UConn ECE Instructor, making it clear to the UConn academic department that they are applying for UConn certification, which is different than other programs (e.g., Advanced Placement, International Bachelorette, or another college program).
 Please refer to our Pathways to Certification PDF for an overview.

-The application cycle for 2024-2025 will open on November 1, 2023.
-The deadline to submit completed applications for review for certification for the 2024-2025 academic year is January 31, 2024.
-The application cycle for 2023-2024 is now closed.
-If there is an emergency situation where a new instructor is needed to replace a currently certified instructor who has resigned or retired, please contact ece@uconn.edu.
+The application cycle for 2026-2027 will open on December 1, 2025.
+The deadline to submit completed applications for review for certification for the 2026-2027 academic year is January 31, 2026.
+If there is an emergency situation during the 2025-2026 academic year where a new instructor is needed to replace a currently certified instructor who has resigned or retired, please contact ece@uconn.edu.

 Certification Requirements